 If you reside outside Australia you are welcome to make payment in US dollars, British pounds, Euro, Canadian dollars, Japanese yen, Swedish crowns, Danish crowns or Norwegian crowns.
 Please contact me first if you would like to be invoiced in another currency.

 Online (Skype video or phone) Consultations:

 Click here to see all my upcoming available online times or make a booking.

 The link is live so times are updated whenever someone books or changes their time or times are added.

-Prior to the initial appointment, I will invoice you for a $60 deposit to confirm the first session time.
-You won’t need to pay the deposit each time, just for the initial session.
-You can pay the balance ($180) of the fee by bank transfer or by card payment at the time of the consultation.
-After the consultation I will send you a receipt that you can use to claim back the Medicare ($77.80) or health fund rebate with instructions about how to claim.
+Prior to the initial appointment, I will invoice you the full fee to confirm the first consultation time.
+You won’t need to pay the fee in advance each time, just for the initial appointment.
+For subsequent appointments, you can pay the consultation fee when we meet (by bank transfer or by card payment through a Square tap device in my consultation room).
+After the consultation I will send you a receipt that you can use to claim back the Medicare ($79.05) or health fund rebate with instructions about how to claim.